-Formerly, Mr. Coppedge was appointed by the Governor Jimmy Carter to serve on the Georgia Crime Commission and the Advisory Board of the Georgia State Board of Workers Compensation.
+Formerly, Mr. Coppedge was appointed by then Georgia Governor Jimmy Carter to service on the Georgia Crime Commission and the Advisory Board of the Georgia State Board of Workers Compensation.
 Warren has served as Deputy Assistant Attorney General of the State of Georgia, assigned to the Department of Transportation.
-He served on the Governor's Crime Commission, and currently serves as a member of the State Bar of Georgia Evidence Study Committee formulating recommendations to the Legislature on matters of evidence.
+Mr. Coppedge served as a member of the State Bar of Georgia Evidence Study Committee formulating recommendations to the Legislature on matters of evidence.
 When Georgia adopted and modified Federal Rules of Civil Procedure, Mr. Coppedge served as a member of a screening committee appointed by U.S. Senator Max Cleland to make recommendations concerning appointments of judicial applicants to the U.S. District Courts in Georgia.

 Mr. Coppedge is married to the former Patricia Ann Martin of Jackson, Mississippi.
 Mrs. Coppedge is the owner of a business which sells designer apparel for women.
-Mr. and Mrs. Coppedge are the parents of three children, Ambassador Susan Coppedge Amato (RET); who is a former United States Assistant Attorney for Northern District of Georgia; Reverend Doctor Elizabeth Coppedge Henley, Chief Operating Office of the Reynolds Foundation and the Methodist Foundation of Western North Carolina; and Warren, III, who is the President of Kalmia, LLC which installs synthetic, architectural and athletic turf throughout the United States.
+Mr. and Mrs. Coppedge are the parents of three children, Ambassador Susan Coppedge Amato (RET); who is also a former United States Assistant Attorney for Northern District of Georgia; Reverand Doctor Elizabeth Coppedge Henley; who is Senior Pastor of Harrison United Methodist Church in Charlotte, North Carolina; and Warren, III, who is the President of Kalmia, LLC which installs synthetic, architectural and athletic turf throughout the United States.
 Warren and Patti have six grandchildren.